Thank you so much for your interest in and support for our ongoing goat project in Jordan. Here are some frequently asked questions and answers.

 Jordan got hit hard by the Syrian refugee crisis.
-Only 5% of 2 million refugees live in camps.
+Only 5% of 2 million refugees (registered and unregistered) live in camps.
 There are very few NGOs supporting refugees who live outside of camps.

-3. How do you know the refugees won't sell the goats?
+3. How do you know the refugees won't sell/eat the goats?

-They sign a contract stating they will not sell or kill their goats.
+The kind of breed we get them aren't really for food.
+The breed is perfect for producing milk and breeding.
+The families sign a contract stating they will not sell or kill their goats.
 Our partner org checks on the families and their goats every month.
-There isn't really a goat black market since the goat industry is heavily government-controlled.

 4. How did you select the 400 families who will get goats?